verlaineong/I3E_STLD_AssignmentProject2/README.md

-My assets and other files too large to put here
+some files too large to put here